 Last, but not least, you’ll need to check whether there are extra things you need to do, depending on the type of goods you need to import.
 This is a complex area, and we strongly suggest that you get advice well in advance of Brexit.
 For example, if you import food or drink, labelling changes restrict the use of EU emblems for organic produce.
 You’ll also need a licence to import certain goods, including everything from plants and firewood to medicines and weapons.

 As you can see, there’s a lot to do before Brexit day – so the sooner you get this red tape tied up, the better!
 If you’d like any advice on what steps you need to take, please get in touch.
-Our accountants at THP would be delighted to help you, with offices in Chelmsford, Cheam, Wanstead, Saffron Walden and London City.
+Our accountants at THP would be delighted to help you, with offices in Chelmsford, Cheam, Wanstead, and Saffron Walden.